CPT® Frequently Asked Questions

 License term is generally one year and can typically be renewed.

 Distribution may be in print, electronic media, or over the Internet.
 Internet distribution requires use of certain security features.
 International rights are available.

 CPT data files are licensed on an individual (as opposed to concurrent) user basis.

 We consider an individual a CPT user if he or she directly accesses CPT data in a product or, in the case where CPT is embedded in a product and not directly accessible, relies on embedded CPT data to perform his or her intended function with the product or its output.

 You need an end user or "internal use" license.
 An internal use license gives permission when CPT will only be used within a company and will not be redistributed.

 The royalty fee for an internal use license is $80 per legal entity plus $14.50 per user.
 The CPT data file is included in the license fee.

 To apply for an internal use license, please obtain a license application at our Web site and return the completed license application to us by email to Intellectual.PropertyServices@ama-assn.org or by mail at CPT Intellectual Property Services, American Medical Association, AMA Plaza, 330 N. Wabash, Suite 39300, Chicago, IL 60611-5885.

 Licenses for internal use by fewer than 11 users can be obtained through purchase of electronic CPT through AMA Store, or by calling (800) 621-8335.

-Visit the AMA CPT Web store for immediate download of files licensed for up to 25 users.
+Visit the AMA CPT Data Files Page for immediate download of files licensed for up to 25 users.